rdlauer/articles/blues/geofencing/geofencing.md

 Next up is the LCD module.
 I really like using the 1602A LCD because it has a pre-soldered backpack making I2C and power connections a snap.

 Connect `GND` and `VCC` on the LCD to the appropriate spots on your breadboard's power rail.
-Here's where it gets a little tricky.
 The Pico can only supply 3.3V out, but the LCD works best (brightest) with 5V.
 So, while you *can* connect the LCD to the same power rail that the Pico is powering, the screen will be fairly dim.

 ![project lcd connection](project-lcd.jpg)